 What types of properties qualify for an FHA 203(K) loan?

-Certain homes are approved for an FHA 203(K) loan.
-The qualifying homes include the following:
+Only certain homes can be approved for an FHA 203(K) loan.
+Qualifying homes include the following:

 - A one to four-family home that has been completed for at least a year

-- A home that has been torn down, but has still has some foundation in place
+- A home that has been torn down, but has still had some foundation in place

 - A home that you want to move to a different location